 When you buy a TV or a bicycle in a store, you are entitled to a warranty.
 But when you buy a house, the seller usually is a consumer as well.
 For this reason you have little or no protection when buying a house in the Netherlands.
 It would be wrong to assume that the seller is liable for any hidden defects.
 As a buyer you need to thoroughly inspect the house before buying it.
 A smart (and acceptable) move is to make your offer subject to a professional inspection.
 In Dutch this is called a “bouwkundige keuring”.

 You will be asked to sign several documents in Dutch.
-Always demand a text file in advance so you can make your own translation using Google Translate.
+Always demand a digital text file in advance so you can make your own translation using Google Translate.

 3. Mortgage debt is full recourse